SiyuChen1/CalibrationToolForVideo/README.md

-# rviz_calibration
+# CalibrationTool
-rviz_calibration used to calibrate image
+It is used to calibrate feature showed on video
 ## add frame control